Fetch Images

 }

-Above samples represent some of the most common requirements to gather onboarding images.
-There are other endpoints related to image extraction (although less likely to be needed):
+The preceding endpoints can meet the most common requirements to gather onboarding images.
+Incode offers two additional endpoints related to image extraction, although these are less likely to be needed:

-1. Second Id's images is required if your flow is configured to have two ID documents attached to the same session.
-This will provide you with images related to the second Id.
+- Second Id's images is required if your flow is configured to have two ID documents attached to the same session.
+This will provide you with images related to the second IId.

-2. Fetch concatenated images which will get all the latest images in combined in a single image.
+- Fetch concatenated images fetches all the latest images combined in a single image.